October 1, 2009

 The university's "Campus Policy Prohibiting Harassment and Sexual Misconduct" outlines the procedure for campus disciplinary action in cases of an alleged sexual offense.
 The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding.
 The accuser and the accused will both be informed of the outcome of any disciplinary proceeding alleging a sexual offense, including the nature of any sanctions imposed.
 The university may impose any one or more sanctions as appropriate, including but not limited to an official reprimand, mandatory counseling, restrictions on participation in campus activities, eviction from campus housing, suspension, expulsion of a student, or termination of a faculty or staff member's employment.

-Following are on-campus crimes formally reported by victims or Student Affairs staff to the Security office.
-Tacoma Police provide statistics on incidents occurring on streets or sidewalks bordering campus property.
+Following are on-campus crimes and fire statistics formally reported by victims, witnesses, or Student Affairs staff to the Security office.
+Tacoma Police provide crime statistics on incidents occurring on streets or sidewalks bordering campus property.
 The Director of Security Services compiles these statistics and provides a summary of the previous three calendar years.
+Daily logs containing campus crime and fire statistics are maintained and available in the security office.